CengageEng/maven-training/course-notes.md

 Modules are useful for grouping related functionality and, perhaps more importantly, for isolating functionality that should not be grouped.
 Strive for loose coupling and high cohesion.
 Vertical module stacks (service-web/webservice).

 Digression: why separate code into modules?
 To enforce code boundaries, dependency relationships.
 As a unit for sharing code (can depend on a library jar).
 As a way of organizing dependencies.
 (E.g. some code needs an HTTP client.
 Not all your code should talk directly via HTTP.
 Isolate the HTTP client code into a module, then other code can depend on that without depending on the HTTP client.)
 As a unit of packaging (to generate a WAR, for example).

+### Parent Child Relationships

+Each maven project can specify an explicit parent, from which it will inherit configuration.
+If no parent is specified, it inherits from the Super POM.
+The parent project can be used to manage common configuration such as plugin settings and dependencyManagement information.

+Project inheritance should be used for settings that should be shared across multiple projects, not as a way to express dependencies.
+An inheritance relationship is not required for but often coincides with containing and grouping of sub-projects.

+A typical multi-module might be structured like this:

+           my-project
+          /     |    \
+     common  service web

+The web module might depend on common, but it does not inherit from it.
+Common, service, and web all inherit from my-project, which is used to establish common dependency versions and other settings for all the sub-projects/modules.

+** local sub-module dependency
+** naming
+** package naming

+### Integration Testing
+Effective integration testing can be one of the trickier problems to solve in Maven.
+Because integration testing often involves deployment into a container and other associated tasks, it often doesn't fit directly into Maven's model of transforming source code into artifacts, and looks more like general automation.
+That said, there are ways to work effective integration testing into your build.

+The main challenges in adding integration testing to a Maven build are fitting the testing into Maven's lifecycle and triggering the needed software actions to start and stop a container, deploy the software, and run tests against it, all in the correct order.
+Maven's main construct for ordering operations is its lifecycle.
+Let's look at the default lifecycle in more detail:
+* validate (basic project correctness)
+* generate-sources
+* process-sources
+* generate-resources
+* process-resources
+* compile
+* process-classes
+* generate-test-sources
+* process-test-sources
+* generate-test-resources
+* process-test-resources
+* test-compile
+* test (unit tests before packaging)
+* prepare-package
+* package (build the output artifact e.g. jar or war)
+* pre-integration-test
+* integration-test (more on this later)
+* post-integration-test
+* verify (quality checks)
+* install (install artifact into local repository…most of the time you want this)
+* deploy (not what you thing…deploys artifact to a Maven repository)

+A common pattern for accomplishing integration testing involves a multi-stage build.